 As a part of the transaction, CBAK Power entered into a loan agreement with Hitrans to lend Hitrans approximately RMB131 million (\$20.6 million) (the "Hitrans Loan") by remitting approximately RMB131 million (\$20.6 million) into the account of Shaoxing Intermediate People's Court (the "Court") to remove the freeze on Meidu Graphene's 60% registered equity interests (representing 54.39% of paid-up capital) of Hitrans.
 Moreover, Juzhong Daxin will return RMB10 million (\$1.6 million) of the security deposit to CBAK Power before CBAK Power wires approximately RMB131 million (\$20.6 million) to the Court.
 Juzhong Daxin retained RMB5 million (\$0.78 million) as commission for facilitating the acquisition and RMB5 million (\$0.78 million) recognized as compensation expense to another potential buyer.
-On July 27, 2021, Juzhong Daxin returned RMB7 million (\$1.1 million) of the security deposit to CBAK Power (Note 16).
+On July 27, 2021, Juzhong Daxin returned RMB7 million (\$1.1 million) of the security deposit to CBAK Power in full up to the date of this report (Note 16).
 The Company is still negotiating with Juzhong Daxin, as Juzhong Daxin believes that according to the Security Acquisition Framework Agreement entered into between CBAK Power and Juzhong Daxin, CBAK Power should pay RMB3 million (\$0.5 million) as risk premium for facilitating the acquisition.
 CBAK Power believes it is not reasonable to pay any of the risk premium in accordance with the terms of the agreement and Juzhong Daxin should return RMB3 million (\$0.5 million) to CBAK Power.
 CBAK Power has taken legal action for the outstanding balance.
 Juzhong Daxin had repaid RMB1.5 million (\$0.3 million) upto the report date.
+The Company assessed the recoverability of the balance due from Juzhong Daxin and considered the recoverability is low and written off the whole amount due from Juzhong Daxin as of December 31, 2022.

 CBAK Power shall pay all other fees due to Juzhong Daxin in accordance with the Letter of Intent.
 According to the Acquisition Agreement, Mr. Ye will first acquire 60% registered equity interests (representing 54.39% of paid-up capital) of Hitrans, free of any encumbrances, from Meidu Graphene.
 Thereafter, CBAK Power will assign RMB118 million (\$18.30 million) of the Hitrans Loan to Mr. Junnan Ye as consideration for the acquisition of 60% registered equity interests (representing 54.39% of paid-up capital) of Hitrans from Mr. Ye (the "Assignment").
 Hitrans shall repay RMB118 million (\$18.27 million) to Mr. Ye in accordance with a separate loan repayment agreement (the "Loan Repayment Agreement") entered into among Mr. Ye, Hitrans, CBAK Power and Mr. Wu in July 2021.
 Under the Loan Repayment Agreement, Hitrans shall repay Mr. Ye at least RMB70 million (\$10.86 million) within two months of obtaining the title to the Assets from New Era and the remaining RMB 48 million (\$7.41 million) by December 31, 2021, with a fixed interest of RMB3.5 million (\$0.54 million) which can be reduced by up to RMB1 million (\$0.15 million) if the loan is settled before its due date.
 CBAK Power provides guarantee to Mr. Ye on Hitrans's repayment obligations under the Loan Repayment Agreement.
 Hitrans shall repay the remaining approximately RMB13 million (\$2.02 million) of the Hitrans Loan to CBAK Power at an interest rate of 6% per annum, maturing in one year from the date of the Assignment.
-As of December 31, 2021, Hitrans has repaid RMB93 million (\$14.6 million) and interest incurred was RMB0.9 million (\$0.1 million) and interests of RMB3.5 million (\$0.54 million) and interest incurred was RMB0.9 million (\$0.1 million) and interests of RMB3.5 million (\$0.54 million) to Mr. Ye (Note 14).
+As of December 31, 2021, Hitrans has repaid RMB93 million (\$14.6 million) and interest incurred was RMB0.9 million (\$0.11 million) and interest of RMB3.5 million (\$0.54 million) to Mr. Ye (Note 14).